ingwinlu/www.heroicdebugging.biz/content/sysadmin/09_installarchbase_v2.md

 Additionally the Arch Linux wiki is very, very good and if something fails there is usually a quick solution found in the forums with Google.
 #Installation
-##SD Card Preperation
+##SD Card Preparation
 This part is fairly straight forward and you can simply follow the installation instructions for [ARMv6 (rpi 1)](http://archlinuxarm.org/platforms/armv6/raspberry-pi) or [ARMv7 (rpi 2)](http://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2) on [archlinuxarm.org](http://archlinuxarm.org).
 It is important that you follow the instructions to the point (tar is not the same as bsdtar and does behave differently).

 Since there are no provided images anymore you either have to build your own or (much easier) boot up a linux machine via livecd / virtualbox to follow the instructions.
-Alternativly you can try out [NOOBS](http://www.raspberrypi.org/help/noobs-setup/) but I never tried it so you are on your own.
+Alternatively you can try out [NOOBS](http://www.raspberrypi.org/help/noobs-setup/) but I never tried it so you are on your own.

 If you insert your SD-Card into your Pi now and power it up, you can log into your brand new arch system locally or via ssh to configure it further.
 ##Pacman (packet management)